turingschool/curriculum/source/projects/idea_box.markdown

 end
 ```

 There.
-Now both creating and editing ideas should work.
+Now both creating and editing ideas should work correctly.

+## I5: Refactoring the Views

 ### Using a View Partial